Distant Rumors by William Gensburger

 •Fire on a Different Mountain: A young couple in New Mexico must face their tragedy with a difficult decision.

-Book Trailer: Distant Rumors by William Gensburger
+Watch the Book Trailer: Distant Rumors by William Gensburger